 A place for movie magic to come to life, Universal Studios is part studio tour and part theme park.
 The attraction based in Los Angeles boasts behind-the-scenes tours, character rides and sets from both the silver screen and major motion pictures.
 General admission to all rides and shows costs about $100, so you’ll definitely want to save a few bucks by bringing your own eats.
 You can pack snacks in small soft-sided insulated bags, along with any food required for special dietary or medical needs.

 Florida’s gateway to space, the Kennedy Space Center is the place to learn about rockets, astronauts and space exploration through interactive exhibits.
 If you’re ready to blast off to one of Orlando’s most popular attractions, daily admission is about $50, which is a lot cheaper than actually going through astronaut training.
 Food and beverages in small soft-sided coolers are permitted in the facility.

 Yellowstone National Park

 One of the 10 most-visited national parks in the country, Yellowstone straddles the state lines between Wyoming, Montana and Idaho.
 Famed for its geysers, hot springs and abundant wildlife, Yellowstone offers raw nature at its finest.
-Passes for individuals are $15 per person or $30 per car, which stay valid for seven days.
+Seven-day passes for individuals are about $20 per person or about $35 per car.
 Picnicking is permitted throughout the park, and camp stoves and charcoal grills can be used in designated areas.
 Wood fires are allowed in picnic areas with designated fire grates.